 Foreigners are typically welcoming through-out the Paris gay scene, but many guys don’t speak English in the saunas so you’ll need to be good at reading non-verbal cues.
 You might also want to busy up on etiquette with our gay sauna guide.

-If your planning gay travel in Paris you will be delighted to know there were more gay sauna that we could keep a count of in Paris.
-While we are sure we missed a few these are the most popular gay sauna in Paris, and you spend weeks just exploring each and every one.
+If you’re planning gay travel in Paris, you will be delighted to know there are more gay sauna that we could keep a count of in this hedonistic paradise.
+While we are sure we missed a few, these are the most popular gay sauna in Paris, and you spend weeks just exploring everyone.

 Gay sauna or not, in any sexual encounter, please take adequate precautions.
 No matter what your intentions are in while traveling, you should bring your own condoms and lube to play it safe.
 Take home a hot guy or a hot memory, not an STD.

 Besides, you never know what other fun surprises your trip might have in store for you...

 Sun City – One of the most popular gay sauna in Paris with three floors, two jacuzzis, and a large swimming pool.
 Frankly, the opulent/exotic Indian interior, friendly staff, and sexy-as-hell guys make this one of our favorite saunas in the world.
 You can also find a fully equipped gym, wet and dry sauna, cinema, bar, and dedicated floor of dark rooms, corridors, sling, and an S&M cabin.
 Lockers with code, events most days of the week, and discounts for under 26’s!